aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/4000-publish-construct.md

 ## Observe the artifacts in private construct hub

-Navigate to the private construct hub URL detailed in [private construct Hub section](../1000-create-construct-hub.md)
+Navigate to the private construct hub URL detailed in [private construct Hub section](../1000-create-construct-hub.html)

 Click on `Find constructs` button to view the published constructs.

 ## Summary
 In this section, we have created the pipeline instance from the pipeline CDK code.
-Also we saw that the pipeline ran, transpiled, packaged and published the artifacts into private ConstructHub.
+We saw that the pipeline built, transpiled, packaged and published the artifacts into private ConstructHub.
 Next we will now look into how to consume the transpiled artifacts from private ConstructHub.